Words are important. Words mean things.

 If more people who follow Jesus were mentored to live with open hands and self-sacrifice, we would bring heaven to earth in ways we cannot even fathom.
 Making budget would not be the headline of the story but making disciples would.

 For more information about generosity as discipleship, why don't you view the replay of a webinar I recently hosted - Creating a Culture of Generosity.
-Registering to view the webinar also will give you a free download to the Introduction and Chapter 1 of my new book, Creating a Culture of Generosity, releasing March 1.
+Registering to view the webinar also will give you a free download to the Introduction and Chapter 1 of my new book, Creating a Culture of Generosity, which released March 1.

 Greg Gibbs is a pastor, consultant, author and coffee roaster.
 He and his wife Andrea live outside of Detroit.
 After having raised four children, they are empty nesting with their dogs, Walter and Gus.
 Andrea is the Director of the Internship Program at Kensington Church, where they both attend.
 Greg is a Senior Lead Navigator for Auxano, a church consulting group and he is co-founder of The Impact Report Company.
 He has been in church ministry for three decades.